-The Board found that you enlisted in the Navy on 26 June 1991 at age 18.
-On 15 January 1992 a medical evaluation recommended that you be discharged due to a bilateral knee condition.
-On 28 July 1992 you were honorably discharged by reason of a physical disability that existed prior to enlistment.
+The Board found that you enlisted in the Marine Corps on 15 November 1989 after more than nine months of prior active service in the Naval Reserve.
+You apparently served without incident until 26 February 1993, when a medical evaluation recommended that you be discharged due to patellafemoral stress syndrome.
+6 July 1993 you were honorably discharged by reason of physical disability.
 At the time you were assigned a reenlistment code of RE-3P.

-The Board noted that an RE-3P reenlistment code is the most favorable reenlistment code authorized by regulatory guidance for individuals discharged due to a physical condition existing prior to enlistment.
+The Board noted that an RE-3P reenlistment code is the most favorable reenlistment code authorized by regulatory guidance for individuals discharged due to a physical disability.
 The Board thus concluded that there is no error or injustice in your reenlistment code.
-Accordingly, your application has been denied.
-The names and votes of the members of the panel will be furnished upon request.
+Accordingly, your application has been The names and votes of the members of the panel will be furnished upon request.

 It is regretted that the circumstances of your case are such that favorable action cannot be taken.
-You are entitled to have the Board reconsider its decision upon submission of new and material evidence or other matter not previously considered by the Board.
+You are entitled to have the

+Board reconsider its decision upon submission of new and material evidence or other matter not previously considered by the Board.
 In this regard, it is important to keep in mind that a presumption of regularity attaches to all official records.
 Consequently, when applying for a correction of an official naval record, the burden is on the applicant to demonstrate the existence of probable material error or injustice.